netdata/netdata/docs/guides/step-by-step/step-02.md

 The `execute` field tells Netdata how to notify you about this alarm, and the `source` field lets you know where you can find the configuration file, if you'd like to edit its configuration.

-We'll cover alarm configuration in more detail later in the tutorial, so don't worry about it too much for now!
+We'll cover alarm configuration in more detail later in the guide, so don't worry about it too much for now!
 Right now, it's most important that you understand how to see alarms, and parse their details, if and when they appear on your system.

 ## What's next?

-In this step of the Netdata tutorial, you learned how to:
+In this step of the Netdata guide, you learned how to:

 -   Visit the dashboard
 -   Explore available charts (using the right-side menu)